 - must be willing to represent the class without any promise or guarantee that they will receive anything more than what a similar class member would receive.

 - they are often the only way to remedy a wrong committed by powerful corporations

-- they give people the chance to take on large, well-funded corporations when an individual lawsuit would be too expensive to pursue
+- they give people the chance to take on large, well-funded corporations when an individual lawsuit would be too expensive

 - even if the total damages involved are not large to a corporation, it often stops the harmful conduct